Recent Courses in Book History

 - 5348 Studies in History of the Book - Concentrated study of specific problems in the history of the book and material culture.
 May be repeated when topics vary.

 - 5349 Religion and Material Texts - Explores the relationship between religion and material texts across histories and cultures.

-Each year, the Book History group offers at least three courses focused on the field: Bibliography and Research Methods, either History of the Book or History of Magazine Publishing, and one period-specific course.
+Each year, Book History & Digital Humanities offers at least three courses focused on the field: Bibliography and Research Methods, either History of the Book or Digital Humanities, and one other course.

 Standardized offerings in rotation